Real Estate in Scotland

 What is a typical expat home or apartment like in Scotland?

 "Expat homes and apartments in Scotland tend to be modern and comfortable, with plenty of natural light and a neutral colour palette.
 Many expats choose to live in the city centre, where they can enjoy easy access to public transportation, shops, restaurants, and other amenities.
 Expat apartments often come with a fully-equipped kitchen, a comfortable living area, and a balcony or terrace.
-Many expats also choose to live in the suburbs, where they can enjoy a more relaxed lifestyle and access to green spaces," said one person in Scotland.
+Many expats also choose to live in the suburbs, where they can enjoy a more relaxed lifestyle and access to green spaces," explained one person living in Scotland.

 What is the average cost of housing in Scotland?